icebob/fastest-validator/README.md

 ```

 ## Contribution
-Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.
+Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some tests, because these things are important.

 ## License
 fastest-validator is available under the [MIT license](https://tldrlegal.com/license/mit-license).